Arrange a callback

 • Anxiety, Post-Traumatic Stress Disorder (PTSD), depression or other psychological injuries.

-• Any negative impact your injuries have on your social and private life, usual hobbies or family duties.
+• Any negative effects your horse riding accident has on your social and private life, including your hobbies and family responsibilities.

-• The time a family member spent caring for you or, in more serious cases, the cost of a professional carer.
+• The time spent by a family member caring for you, or, in more serious cases, the cost of hiring a professional caregiver.

 • Any earnings lost as a result of your injuries.